Continuous-time trading and the emergence of probability: Applications

-It is easy to see that the qualification about local constancy to the right of $t$ in Corollary~\ref{cor:increase} is essential. \begin{proposition} The outer content of the following event is one: there is a point $t$ of increase such that $\omega$ is locally constant to the right of $t$. \end{proposition} \begin{proof} This proof uses Lemma~\ref{lem:super-coherence} stated and proved in Section~\ref{sec:expectation} below.
-Consider the continuous martingale which is Brownian motion that starts at $0$ and is stopped as soon as it reaches $1$. \ifJOURNAL \fi \end{proof}
+It is easy to see that the qualification about local constancy to the right of $t$ in Corollary~\ref{cor:increase} is essential. \begin{proposition} The upper price of the following event is one: there is a point $t$ of increase such that $\omega$ is locally constant to the right of $t$. \end{proposition} \begin{proof} This proof uses Lemma~\ref{lem:super-coherence} stated in Section~\ref{sec:coherence} below.
+Consider the continuous martingale which is Brownian motion that starts at $0$ and is stopped as soon as it reaches $1$. \end{proof}